The Ultimate Coffee Guide: Types of Coffee

 There is no other drink that holds as much imagination, intrigue, and complexity as coffee.
 And, there is no other drink with such an immense capacity to bring people together to tell stories, share ideas, make plans, and celebrate life.
 Few main streets in America are absent of at least one coffee shop, and even fewer homes go without coffee in the pantry.

 Coffee is much more than a drink.
-All over the world, coffee farmers are sustaining communities and staving off the worst poverty and human hardship.
 The coffee farms are the lifeblood of the underdeveloped world and the bastions of economic and political freedom.

 Those two little seeds delicately cocooned in a coffee cherry are as different in one part of the world as they are in the next, or from one farm to another.
 Each origin showcases its own special flavor profile that has been influenced by plant variety, growing conditions, farming practices, and processing methods.
 The beans continue their journey through roasteries all over the world where additional characteristics are added to the beans through the roasting process.
 The perfect coming together of science and art creates fine blends for us to enjoy together.